argonautproject/scheduling/source/pages/patient-scheduling.md

 The third-party application fetches the "initial load" of open slots to get all the data needed supporting the creation of new appointments.
 The query is made for the maximum date ranges for the available slots for each provider or service and is typically repeated daily to reset or to resynchronize its information with a scheduling server.

-{% include img.html img="diagrams/Slide14.png" caption="Figure:  Initial Load" %}
+{% include img.html img="diagrams/Slide14.png" caption="Initial Load" %}

 #### API
 {:.no_toc}